Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 You may feel as if you are scaring her by being honest about possible pain and bleeding.
 But as we heard from Catherine and Emily, being clear about what might happen will help women decide and prepare.

-Explain what she needs to do and who to contact in an emergency, such as if the bleeding is excessive (e.g. soaks more than one pad per hour), if she feels faint or unwell or is unable to cope with the pain.
+Explain what she needs to do and whom to contact in an emergency, e.g. if the bleeding is excessive (soaks more than one pad per hour), if she feels faint or unwell or is unable to cope with the pain.
+Ideally, provide this in written form as well.
+Distress can make it harder to digest or remember new information.

 Giving support and information